Understanding Estimation Uncertainty

 How Can I Get An Accurate Estimate?

 The key to getting an accurate estimate is to remove most of the design uncertainty before attempting to create an estimate.
-In order to ensure an accurate estimate we strongly recommend our design service for NO EXTRA CHARGE.
+In order to ensure an accurate estimate we strongly recommend our design service.

 We bill for time and materials and do not accept fixed price projects, but are always happy to estimate.